Periodic Residual Learning for Crowd Flow Forecasting: Introduction

-\revise{Based on the aforementioned insight, we present a novel \textbf{\underline{P}}eriodic \textbf{\underline{R}}esidual \textbf{\underline{Net}}work (PRNet) for multi-step ahead crowd flow forecasting.
-Specifically, the model generates predictions based on the learned periodical residual at each time-step, which makes the network more effective and robust in long-term forecasting.} The key idea is that periodic residual features are consolidated representations extracted from raw data that can help to reduce the difficulties in modeling complex crowd flow patterns, even with a fewer number of model parameters.
-Furthermore, we notice that the existing works are inefficient to capture the global ST correlations, and therefore introduce a lightweight ST enhanced network, named Spatial-Channel Enhanced (SCE) Encoder to jointly encode the most salient global spatial correlations as well as channel dependencies, i.e., spatiotemporal representation.
-By learning the periodic residual, our network transforms the complicated ST features to succinct residual representations for better prediction in an efficient manner.
+In this paper, we present a novel architecture-based framework entitled \textbf{\underline{P}}eriodic \textbf{\underline{R}}esidual \textbf{\underline{Net}}work (PRNet) for multi-step ahead crowd flow forecasting.
+Instead of designing complex ST extraction models or sophisticated periodic strategies, PRNet focuses on learning periodic residuals.
+As depicted in Fig.~\ref{fig:graphical} (b), PRNet converts the learning focus from directly generating predictions to computing the periodic residual.
+Formally, it structures a residual mapping that predicts the future temporal difference based on the past variation.
+Then, the periodic learning structure in PRNet allows the network to: 1) alleviate the computational costs by representing the periodicity with an efficient differencing function; 2) reduce memory consumption by learning the variation based on one periodic scale (e.g., weekly scale); 3) reduce redundant trainable parameters by encoding each periodic time interval into a shared parameter encoder; 4) make the network more effective and robust in long-term forecasting as the model generates predictions based on the learned periodical residual features at each time \revise{interval}.
+To evaluate our periodic learning structure, we further integrate it into different baseline networks (e.g., DeepST \cite{zhang2016dnn}, ST-ResNet \cite{zhang2017deep}, and DeepLGR~\cite{liang2020revisiting}) and conduct extensive experiments on the real-world datasets.
+Furthermore, we notice that \revise{existing works} are inefficient to capture the global ST correlations, and therefore introduce a lightweight ST enhanced network, named Spatial-Channel Enhanced (SCE) Encoder to jointly encode the most salient global spatial correlations as well as channel dependencies, i.e., \revise{ST representation.
+Our main contributions are summarized as follows:}